liferay/liferay-docs/develop/learning-paths/articles/06-enabling-search-and-indexing/01-enabling-search-and-indexing-for-guestbook-entries.markdown

 to the `reindexEntries` helper method.
 You use an actionable dynamic query in the `reindexEntries` helper method to retrieve all the guestbook entries in the specified company.
 Each entry's Lucene document is added to a collection.
-Finally, you call the `updateDocuments` method of `SearchEngineUtil` to update (reindex) all the documents.
+Finally, you call the `updateDocuments` method of `SearchEngineUtil`, passing the document collection as an argument, to update (reindex) all the documents.

 The last method you have to implement is the `getPortletId` method that takes a `SearchContext` parameter.
 The portlet ID is always `guestbook-portlet`, so you